 In warmer areas, they may handle the winter just fine.
 This is especially true if plants receive a nice thick coat of mulch to keep them warm.

 If you live in the deep South, many simply mulch over the Caladiums and store them right in the ground through the winter.
 Naturally, tubers with still require separating from time to time, so they don’t become overcrowded.
-This create a very trouble-free way to keep Caladiums.
+This creates a very trouble-free way to keep Caladiums.

 In cooler climates after the first frost, dig up your tubers.
 Store them properly in a warm, dry place.
 Allow the foliage to dry and then remove it.
 Allow the tubers to dry in the open air for a few days.